Newmarket Model Flying Club Safety and Competence Criteria for Rotary Wing Flying

 Candidates for assessment must be able to demonstrate:

 In addition, candidates must be able answer a number of questions on flight safety, operation and law from the full list of questions provided in the assessment document.

 The NMFC Assessment can be carried out by any authorised examiner, authorised Instructor or NMFC authorised person.
-NMFC authorisation can only be issued by a majority vote of the NMFC committee.
-Due consideration will be given to any person who has been recommended by the club’s examiners.

 The NMFC Rotary Wing Assessment Certificate only covers flying at NMFC sites.
 Pilots wishing to fly at other clubs or events must follow the rules applicable to the club /event in question.